-This report is made solely to the members of the Bank, as a body, in accordance with Section 266 of the Companies Act, 2016 in Malaysia and for no other purpose.
+This report is made solely to the member of the Bank, as a body, in accordance with Section 266 of the Companies Act, 2016 in Malaysia and for no other purpose.
 We do not assume responsibility to any other person for the content of this report.

-DELOITTE PLT (LLP0010145-LCA) Chartered Accountants (AF 0080)
+Delitte PM DELOITTE PLT (LLP0010145-LCA) Chartered Accountants (AF 0080)